Coronavirus crisis: Is home isolation a good idea?

 184 nations 'going through hell’ as COVID-19 wasn’t stopped at source: Trump

-However, this decision by the central govenrment can be seen welcoming to the people.
+However, this decision by the central government can be seen welcoming to the people.
 Also, it is clear that a large number of infected individuals have mild symptoms or are asymptomatic.
 Home isolation also helps when there is a surge of cases and India would not have the requisite infrastructure to cope with it.

 Coronavirus may keep coming back every year, say experts